0xyf77/nightCTX/README.md

 # nightCTX

-multi-purpose discord bot written in python.
+multi-purpose discord nuker written in python.

 # Credits to